Hart199/cordentity/README.md

-# Cordentity

 ![logo](03_cordentity_app_LOGO_color.svg)

-The basis project combining [Hyperledger Indy Ledger](https://www.hyperledger.org/projects/hyperledger-indy) with [Corda Platform](https://www.corda.net/index.html).
+This project combines [Hyperledger Indy Ledger](https://www.hyperledger.org/projects/hyperledger-indy) with [Corda Platform](https://www.corda.net/index.html) and offers a proof-of-concept showing various functions like proof of identity.

 It is often required to share parts of private data and prove assertions based on such data.
 For example, a person can prove that her age is above the legal age without disclosing how old she is.